11 min read

 A 2018 system that wanted to compare two textbooks on the same topic had to build that logic explicitly.
 Entity alignment.
 Claim extraction.
 Contradiction detection.
 Each one its own research project, and the combined pipeline was brittle.
 A 2026 system passes both texts to the model with a query like “where do these disagree, and on what evidence?” and gets back a coherent answer with citations.
 The work that used to take a team-year of NLP engineering is a prompt.

 This generalizes well past summarization.
-Most operations that required dedicated NLP machinery in 2018 — entity resolution, relation extraction, sentiment, intent classification, topic modeling, even fairly delicate things like rhetorical structure analysis — are now zero-shot capabilities of a general-purpose model, often without prompt engineering at all.
-The specialist NLP toolkit that dominated this domain for two decades has been largely absorbed into the foundation model.
-That absorption was not predicted and was not gradual.
+Tasks that once needed specialized NLP tools, as an example: entity resolution, sentiment analysis, and topic modeling etc., are now handled zero-shot by general-purpose models, often without any prompt engineering.
+The specialist NLP toolkit that dominated this domain for two decades has been largely absorbed into the foundation model, that absorption was not predicted and was not gradual.

 Multimodal input is no longer a separate pipeline